lerancho/doctolib-appointment-finder/README.md

 - `SCHEDULE`: A cron expression that defines how often the availability of appointments should be checked.
 - `SLACK_WEBHOOK_URL`: The URL of your Slack incoming webhook.
 This will be used to send notifications.
 - `DOCTOR_BOOKING_URL`: The URL of the doctor's booking page.
 This is optional, but can be used to provide a direct booking link in the Slack notification.
+- `STOP_WHEN_FOUND`: (optional) If set to 'true', the script will automatically stop checking for new appointments once an appointment is found.
+Default is 'false', which means the script will keep running and checking for appointments even after one is found.

 ## Extracting the APPOINTMENT_URL